Maria von Wedemeyer Weller: Relationship with Bonhoeffer

 Bonhoeffer, and most of the other incarcerated members of the 20th of July plot, were ultimately executed just before the end of the war.
-Bonhoeffer was hanged at the Flossenbürg concentration camp on 8 April 1945.
+Bonhoeffer was hanged at the Flossenbürg concentration camp on 9 April 1945.
 Bonhoeffer's remaining possessions from his time in prison were returned to his parents, including the letters that Maria had written to him.
 His parents returned those letters to her and, as result, she possessed their (essentially) complete correspondence.

 Computer science career and marriages

 Following the war, von Wedemeyer began studying mathematics at the University of Göttingen (1945-1947); then at the University of Frankfurt (1947-1948).
-From 1948-1950, she continued her studies on a scholarship to Bryn Mawr College near Philadelphia, graduating from with an MA in 1950.
+From 1948-1950, she continued her studies on a scholarship to Bryn Mawr College near Philadelphia, graduating with an MA in 1950.

-In 1949, she returned to Germany to marry Paul-Werner Schniewind (born 1923), son of the theologian Julius Schniewind, and they decided to emigrate to the United States.
-They had two children before their marriage ended in divorce in 1958.
+In 1949, she returned to Germany to marry Paul Werner Schniewind (born 1923), son of the theologian Julius Schniewind, and they decided to emigrate to the United States.
+They had two children before their marriage ended in divorce in 1959.

-During this time, she initially was employed as a statistician, but soon moved on to writing code (in machine language) at the pioneering computer company, Remington Rand UNIVAC.
+During this time, she initially was completing her Masters Degree at Bryn Mawr, then was employed as a statistician.
+She soon moved on to employment at the pioneering computer company, Remington Rand UNIVAC, writing code (in machine language).
 Following her divorce from Schniewind, she married an American semiconductor manufacturer, Barton L Weller, but they divorced in 1965.

-Following the divorce, she returned to the computer industry, joining Honeywell Information Systems, which was based near Boston, and advanced from being a technical employee to a series of management positions.
+Following this divorce, she returned to the computer industry, joining Honeywell Information Systems, which was based near Boston, and advanced from being a technical employee to a series of management positions.

 In 1974, she gave a presentation on the development of the decompiler at the Association for Computing Machinery (ACM).